noumannaseer/audio_merging/README.md

 # audio_merging
-The project takes two Audio files as input and write the audio file in the external storage.
+This is a demo project.
+You can input two audio files, hit the Run button.
+It uses FFMPEG library and mixe the two audio streams into one.